-Athora Netherlands monitors and mitigates market risk in close cooperation with ACTIAM.
-For mitigation, instruments such as interest rate swaps, futures, FX forwards, interest rate swaptions and fixed income investments are used.
+Athora Netherlands monitors market risk end for mitigation, instruments are used such as interest rate swaps, futures, FX forwards, interest rate swaptions and fixed income investments.

 Sensitivity Analyses and Stress Tests

 Stress tests provide information on how sensitive investments and liabilities are to interest rate risk and other market risk.
 These risks are quantified (and monitored) on a regular basis.